REDFLAG-bugs/NCERT-BOT/README.md

 ├── .gitignore
 ├── README.md
 └── requirements.txt
-To set up the project, follow these steps:
+To set up the project, follow these ste

 1. **Clone the Repository**
    ```bash